jaalto/project--shell-script-performance-and-portability/README.md

 [`env`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/env.html)
 is a standard POSIX utility, but its path is not mandated by POSIX.
-However, in 99.9% of cases, the de facto location is `/usr/bin/env`.
+However, in 99.9% of cases, the de facto portable location is `/usr/bin/env`.

 ## PORTABILITY OF UTILITIES